-Macquarie Grammar is a traditionally focussed Grammar School, it only offers NESA developed courses; we do not offer School based or VET courses, as we maximise each student's ATAR (Australian Tertiary Admissions Rank) potential for University entry.
-All our students who completed Year 10 were awarded a RoSA and all of our Year 12 students in 2019 received a Year 12 Higher School Certificate.
+Macquarie Grammar is a traditionally focussed Grammar School, it only offers NESA developed courses; we do not offer School based or VET courses, as we maximise each student's ATAR (Australian Tertiary Admissions Rank) potential for university entry.
+All our students who completed Year 10 were awarded a RoSA and all of our Year 12 students in 2020 received a Year 12 Higher School Certificate.
+Our teachers are committed to providing a teaching and learning environment that allows every student to thrive as an individual and strive for excellence in everything they do.
+We have evidence that teaching staff demonstrate and share expertise through Staff Development Days, Professional Learning Exchanges, lesson observations, collaboration within and across stages and subjects.
+This provides greater understanding and responsibility taken by all staff to ensure the achievement of the school's goals and their link to the professional teaching standards.